maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

 Univac 1100 BASIC allowed you to specify the target as an offset rather than an absolute number.
 For instance, `GO TO *5` would branch to the line five down from the current location, while `GO TO *-3` would branch backward 3 lines.
-The idea was to make the targets independent of the numbers, so the line numbers could change with no requirement to update the branches.
+The idea was to make the targets independent of the numbers, so the line numbers could be changed with no requirement to update the branches.
 The GRASS language had a similar feature, `SKIP 5`.
 Neither is supported in RetroBASIC.

 Cyber BASIC from the CDC mainframe line included a `JUMP` statement that was simply a `GOTO` with a numeric expression instead of a numeric constant.
 They added this specifically to handle the need to branch out of error handling (see section below) as one could `JUMP ESL` to return to the line that raised an error, or `JUMP NXL(ESL(0))` (NXL returns the next valid line number from a given line number) to continue past the error.
-The manual explicitly states one should never use this in place of a `GOTO`, but why not explained.
+The manual explicitly states one should never use this in place of a `GOTO`, but fails to explain why.
 Many other dialects did support this in their `GOTO` statements, as does RetroBASIC.

 #### See also: